Chester Krause: Career

 In 1952, Krause began his publishing career, publishing the first issue of Numismatic News.
 He also published the Standard Catalog of World Paper Money and Standard Catalog of World Coins, both considered among the hobby's premier resources of the time.
 In 1955, he expanded the company's numismatic portfolio by creating Coins.
 Numismatic News is still published and is among the longest-running numismatic publications in the United States.

 Krause's goal was to bring the coin collecting hobby to people in areas generally ignored by other publications and news outlets at the time, which were mainly focused in larger cities.
 Krause, who was a construction worker by trade, built the publications' offices, which were completed in 1957 and remained the business's home for decades.
 In 1971, he began publishing a line of publications for car and auto enthusiasts in an effort to diversify and expand his business.
-He founded the annual Iola Old Car Show in 1972.
+He founded the annual Iola Old Car Show in 1972, which has grown to 130,000 attendees each year.

 Krause served on the American Numismatic Association board of governors from 2007 until 2010.

 Honors and awards

 Krause was a life member of the American Numismatic Association, and was awarded several awards from the ANA, including the Medal of Merit, Glenn Smedley Memorial Award in 1991, Exemplary Service Award, Numismatist of the Year in 1999, Lifetime Achievement Award, the Burnett Anderson Memorial Award in 2009 and the Farran Zerbe Memorial Award, the organization's highest honor, in 1977.
 In June 2022, the Farran Zerbe Award was renamed the Chester L. Krause Memorial Distinguished Service Award in his honor.
-Clifford Mishler spearheaded an effort to dedicate a park in Iola, Wisconsin in his honor, which opened in October 2023 in honor of his 100th birthday.
+Clifford Mishler spearheaded an effort to dedicate a park in Iola, Wisconsin, in his honor, which opened in October 2023 in honor of his 100th birthday.